OSATE Modeling Capabilities¶

 OSATE (Open Source AADL Tool Environment) includes the capability to:

-- Support the SAE Standard Aerospace Recommended Practice (ARP) 4761, Guidelines and Methods for Conducting the Safety Assessment Process on Civil Airborne Systems and Equipment.
-The processes and techniques of the ARP4761 standard addressed by the tool are the Functional Hazard Assessment, Fault Tree Analysis, Failure Modes and Effects Analysis, and Dependence Diagrams, also referred to as Reliability Block Diagrams.
+Support the SAE Standard Aerospace Recommended Practice (ARP) 4761, Guidelines and Methods for Conducting the Safety Assessment Process on Civil Airborne Systems and Equipment.
+The processes and techniques of the ARP4761 standard addressed by the tool are the Functional Hazard Assessment, Fault Tree Analysis, and Failure Modes and Effects Analysis.

-- Architecture Led Integrated System Assurance (ALISA).
+Architecture Led Integrated System Assurance (ALISA).
 ALISA provides a Requirement Specification capability that allows users to express stakeholder requirements and system specifications in the context of an AADL model of a system.
-It also allows for the importation of existing text-based requirements documents through the Requirements Interchange (ReqIF) format (e.g., from IBM® Rational® DOORS® (Dynamic Object Oriented Requirements System)).
-Once imported the requirements can then be associated with a model of the system in its operational context.
 A requirements analysis will assess how well different aspects of the system (interfaces, quality attributes, and hazards) are covered by the requirements specification.
 This is a capability that was added to OSATE in version 2.2.
 The capability includes the ReqSpec requirements definition, requirements traceability, traceability reports, verification plan execution, and certification plan execution.
 For documentation see the Alisa User Guide accessible from the OSATE Help Page.

 OSATE Code Generation Capabilities¶